-Canadian Grand Prix weather: High chance of rain affecting race day
+Canadian Grand Prix weather: Chance of rain decreasing for the race start

 The Canadian Grand Prix has long had unpredictable weather, including at the 2024 event.